Ask for a default judgment

 - Posted a copy at your tenant's home and then mailed a copy to your tenant (this is called service by posting)

-If your server used substituted service or service by posting your tenant has 15 days after the server mailed the Summons and Complaint to file an Answer.
+If your server used substituted service or service by posting your tenant has 20 days after the server mailed the Summons and Complaint to file an Answer instead of 10 days.

-- Day 1 is the day after the server mailed the Summons and Complaint.
+- Day 1 is the day after the server mailed the Summons and Complaint to your tenant

-- For the first 10 of the 15 days, count regular calendar days (every day, including weekends and holidays).
-The 10th day is the day you're considered served.
+- For the first 10 of the 20 days, count regular calendar days (every day, including weekends and court holidays).
+The 10th day is the day your tenant is considered served

-- Then you count 5 court days.
-For these 5 court days do not count Saturdays, Sundays, or court holidays.
-The 5th day is the deadline to respond to the Complaint.
+- Then you count 10 court days.
+For these 10 court days do not count Saturdays, Sundays, or court holidays.
+The 10th day is your tenant's deadline to file an Answer form

 If they don’t file an Answer by the deadline, the next day you can file forms asking the judge to order your tenant to move out.